Thymesia

-Thymesia is an action role-playing video game developed by Taiwanese developer OverBorder Studio and published by Team17 for Microsoft Windows, PlayStation 5 and Xbox Series X/S alongside a cloud-based version for Nintendo Switch on August 18, 2022.
-Another cloud-based version for Amazon Luna was released on September 15, 2022.
-The game borrows mechanics from the Dark Souls series with both critics and the developers referring to it as a soulsborne game.
+Thymesia is a 2022 soulslike action role-playing video game developed by Taiwanese indie studio OverBorder Studio and published by Team17.
+It was released on August 18, 2022 for Microsoft Windows, PlayStation 5 and Xbox Series X/S, alongside a cloud-based version for Nintendo Switch; a cloud-based Amazon Luna version followed on September 15, 2022.
+The game's combat and plague-themed setting draw heavily on FromSoftware's Bloodborne and Sekiro: Shadows Die Twice.